Welcome to our landing page for engineers, with information about professional licensure and the process for earning the P.E.

 NCEES has partnered with the American Council of Engineering Companies to administer a service designed to assist licensees with finding reputable providers of continuing professional competency courses.
 Read more about finding continuing education here.

-Visit our exams section for information about the two-part exam component of engineering licensure, including detailed exam specifications and policies.
+Visit our exams section for information about the exam components of engineering licensure, including detailed exam specifications and policies.

-For those who have registered for an exam, NCEES offers study materials featuring items retired from its actual exam banks (with solutions).
-These study materials are designed to provide an idea of the types of material you can expect on exam day.
+For those who have registered for an exam, NCEES offers exam preparation materials designed to familiarize candidates with the material they can expect on exam day.

 Currently, the model for licensure requires candidates for licensure to hold a bachelor’s degree in engineering from an accredited engineering program or its equivalent.

 The body that accredits engineering programs in the United States is ABET, Inc. Visit the ABET website to learn more about the accreditation process and to look up accredited programs.